Hurricane Maria strengthens again as it heads toward Turks and Caicos

 After Hurricane Irma passed through the country just days ago, the ground is still saturated and the rivers swollen.

-As Maria regained strength early Thursday, the country was not expecting a direct landfall -- the center of the storm was about 70 km west of Punta Cana, a popular resort city.
+As Maria regained strength early Thursday, the country was not expecting a direct landfall -- the center of the storm was about 43 miles (70 km) west of Punta Cana, a popular resort city.

-Airports have been shut down but are to reopen at noon Thursday.
+Airports have been shut down but are expected reopen at noon Thursday.

 Stranded tourists have been moved into interior rooms of their hotels, leaving oceanfront suites and villas empty.